 Who doesn’t love a good road trip?
 Going on a road trip is more than just a way to get from point A to point B. A road trip is fun, adventurous, and a chance to get away put some miles behind you, and enjoy the sights.

 We wish road trips were as easy as just getting in the car and going.
 We have done that, which has resulted in us taking several very successful road trips.
 We have been lucky.
 Things could have turned out different.

-Your road trip can be one of the most memorable trips you take.
+Your road trip should be one of the most memorable trips you take.
 So let’s not mess it up.
-Stick with us, we’ve got some essential tips to make your road trip a success.
+Please stick with us.
+We’ve got some essential tips to make your road trip a success.

-Road trips come with their own challenges and can be a time when a variety of things go wrong.
+Road trips come with their own unique challenges and can be when a variety of things go wrong.
 It’s not possible to be prepared for all of them.
-With a little forethought, some planning, and preparation, most of them can be minimized so that they don’t totally ruin your vacation.
+With a little forethought, some planning, and preparation, most of them can be minimized so that they don’t ruin your vacation.

 Road Trip Essentials List

 1 | Have your vehicle trip checked

 When deciding to take a road trip, many people choose to rent a car to avoid putting the extra miles on their vehicle.
 If you decide to rent a car, we recommend using Expedia.
 We have been able to get some great deals through them.

 If you choose not to rent a car, almost any vehicle can work for a road trip as long as it meets your space needs.
 If you plan on using your vehicle, you need to have the car checked by a mechanic.
 Having your vehicle checked out before a road trip is one of the most important things, yet the most overlooked.

 On one of our recent road trips, I called the mechanic for a quick check, only to have him inform me that there was a major recall that just happened.
 I was able to get the car in and have it taken care of before our trip.
 When we got home, there was a letter informing me of the recall from the car manufacturer.